COSC481W-2022Winter/capstone-team-mercury-cosc481w-2022/README.md

 [description goes here]

 ### Fatema Chandoo
-Hello I am Fatema Chandoo and I am a Computer Science Student at EMu and I am in my senior year. i woould like to work in an IT firm because I have always liked solving problem.
+Hello I am Fatema Chandoo and I am a Computer Science Student at EMU and I am in my senior year. i woould like to work in an IT firm because I have always liked solving problem.
 I would love to travel the world.

 ### Joseph Cognata
 [description goes here]